Especially relevant for operations-heavy businesses with real workflow complexity.

 Opportunity areas

-• Document triage
+- Document triage and summarization

-• Client communication drafting
+- Client communication drafting and review support

 Practical examples